 No indoor service

-All bar patrons should be seated at tables outside
+All bar and restaurant patrons should be seated at tables outside

 No ordering, seating, or congregating at bar (bar stools should be removed)

 Tables should be 6 feet apart